 Though the state never passed a same-sex marriage law, it is legal for gay couples to marry in Kansas.
 This came as a result of the June 2015 decision by the U.S. Supreme Court in the case of Obergefell vs. Hodges.
 The Justices found that it is unconstitutional to deny same-sex couples the right to marry, which effectively legalized it anywhere in the country.

 The minimum age to get married is 15 in Kansas, but you will need a court order.
 Only a district court judge who thinks that getting married at such a young age would be in that individual's best interest can authorize it.

 Teens who are 16 or 17 years old need to obtain one of the following in order to get married in Kansas:

-- Obtain parental or legal guardian permission and judicial consent.
+- Get parental or legal guardian permission and judicial consent.

-- Receive permission from both parents or legal guardian.
+- Receive permission from both parents or a legal guardian.

-- If the minor's parents are dead, or if there is no legal guardian, permission must be received from a judge.
+- If the minor's parents are deceased, or if there is no legal guardian, permission must be received from a judge.

 According to Kansas law, "the two parties themselves, by mutual declarations, that they take each other as husband and wife, in accordance with the customs, rules, and regulations of any religious society, denomination or sect to which either of the parties belong, may be married without an authorized officiating person."